greetgo/greetgo.depinject/doc_eng/quick_start.md

 ##### Run Hello World

-Now to start it all, go to `depinject.quick_start/` folder and run the command:
+Now, to start it all, go to `depinject.quick_start/` folder and run the command:

     gradle jar